 Career Change?
 Consider Nursing.

 The Master’s Entry into Nursing Practice (MENP) track is designed for students who already hold a non-nursing bachelor’s degree and are interested in entering the nursing field.
-The track consists of an intensive, fast-paced curriculum delivered in the classroom and clinical and practical settings five days a week for 30 continuous months, providing the opportunity for entry level nursing practice into the graduate level.
-UPDATE: Beginning with the cohort entering in July 2017, the program can be completed in 26 months.
+The track consists of an intensive, fast-paced curriculum delivered in the classroom and clinical and practical settings five days a week for 26 continuous months, providing the opportunity for entry level nursing practice into the graduate level.

 Successful students are conferred a MSN degree upon graduation and are prepared to take the professional registered nurse licensure exam (NCLEX-RN) as well as the Nurse Educator Certification exam.